google-deepmind/mujoco/doc/modeling.rst

 This functionality enables modular MJCF models; see the MPL family of models in the model library.
-One example of modularity is constructing a model of a robot (which tends to be elaborate) and then including it in multiple "scenes", i.e. MJCF models defining the objects in the robot's environment.
+One example of modularity is constructing a model of a robot (which tends to be elaborate) and then including it in multiple "scenes", i.e., MJCF models defining the objects in the robot's environment.
 Another example is creating a file with commonly used assets (say materials with carefully adjusted rgba values) and including it in multiple models which reference those assets.

 The included files are not required to be valid MJCF files on their own, but they usually are.
 Indeed we have designed this mechanism to allow MJCF models to be included in other MJCF models.
 To make this possible, repeated MJCF sections are allowed even when that does not make sense semantically in the context of a single model.
-For example, we allow the kinematic tree to have multiple roots (i.e. multiple :el:`worldbody` elements) which are merged automatically by the parser.
+For example, we allow the kinematic tree to have multiple roots (i.e., multiple :el:`worldbody` elements) which are merged automatically by the parser.
 Otherwise including robots into scenes would be impossible.

 The flexibility of repeated MCJF sections comes at a price: global settings that apply to the entire model, such as